WorldView-4 Satellite Image First Image!

 Yoyogi National Gymnasium – Shibuya, Tokyo

 (Copyright © DigitalGlobe – All rights reserved.)

-WorldView-4 satellite sensor was successfully launched on Friday, November 11, 2016 at 10:30 a.m.
+WorldView-4 was successfully launched on Friday, November 11, 2016 at 10:30 a.m.
 PST from Vandenberg Air Force Base, California.
 DigitalGlobe’s WorldView-4 satellite is capable of discerning objects on the Earth’s surface as small as 31cm in the panchromatic and will collect 4-band multispectral at 1.24-meter resolution.
 WorldView-4 will have similar resolution as the WorldView-3 satellite sensor.
 This advanced resolution will offer customers unprecedented, precise views for 2D or 3D mapping, change detection and image analysis.